A lifelong lover of history, I enjoy writing articles about the past and interesting political topics, especially when the two intersect.

 Despite the changing date of Thanksgiving from year to year, the tendency was to place it in the Autumn more often than not and and the dates most frequently chosen fell in November or early December.

-By the end of the nineteenth century, improvements in transportation and communication had begun to unite the country commercially.
+By the end of the 19th century, improvements in transportation and communication had begun to unite the country commercially.

 Being close to Christmas, Thanksgiving began to be viewed as the start of the commercial Christmas season as retailers began promoting Christmas on the day after Thanksgiving.
 The Friday after Thanksgiving became the unofficial start of the Christmas shopping season.

-In fact the Friday after Thanksgiving became so closely associated with the start of the Christmas shopping season that both retailers and consumers adhered to the custom as if it were law and it wasn't until the second half of the twentieth century that retailers first began putting up Christmas displays and began promoting Christmas shopping before Thanksgiving.
+In fact, the Friday after Thanksgiving became so closely associated with the start of the Christmas shopping season that both retailers and consumers adhered to the custom as if it were law and it wasn't until the second half of the 20th century that retailers first began putting up Christmas displays and began promoting Christmas shopping before Thanksgiving.

-The beginning of the twentieth century also saw the emergence of college and professional football which became a popular autumn team sport.
-Being a holiday on which most people had the day off from work and occurring in the Fall, Thanksgiving soon became a popular day for football games.
+The beginning of the 20th century also saw the emergence of college and professional football which became a popular autumn team sport.
+Being a holiday on which most people had the day off from work and occurring in the fall, Thanksgiving soon became a popular day for football games.

 Things were fine until 1939 and President Franklin D. Roosevelt's attempts to manage the economy during the Great Depression.

 With the Great Depression having lasted for almost a decade and many people falling prey to the Keynesian idea that consumer spending was one of the keys to ending the Depression, a number of large retailers were concerned that, with Thanksgiving falling on November 30 that year, thereby pushing the start of the Christmas shopping season into December, that sales would be hurt.